Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In theory if consciousness is this intrinsic property than the whole universe could be conscious as well and we are smaller forms of consciousness awareness.
+In theory if consciousness is this intrinsic property than the whole universe could be conscious as well and we are smaller forms of consciousness awareness; see <a href="https://youtu.be/8E333CdgS4g&t=120" target="_blank">Is Our Universe Conscious</a>.

 <br /><br />